 A short boat ride back to Krabi and flight to Bangkok signals our return home.
 Some of us will fly home, others may continue on to new destinations or stay on exploring in the region.
 All of us will carry a lifetime of memories, insights and bonds formed during this incredible experience together.

-This gap year program is perfect for high school graduates, university students and graduates, ideally 18-24 years.
-This is an excellent experiential study abroad semester or gap year option for students and graduates wanting to be exposed to and immersed in cultures very different to their own.
-This program is ideal for anyone of average fitness with an interest in conservation, humanitarian work, new experiences and different cultures will have a great time on this gap semester!
-You need to be open-minded, and committed to and prepared for some physical work whilst on the volunteer components of the program.
+This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 17-22 years old.
+Anyone with an average fitness level and an interest in conservation, humanitarian work, new experiences and different cultures will have a great time on this gap semester!
+You need to be openminded, and prepared for some physical work during the volunteer projects on the program.
 You don’t need to have had previous experience with international travel or any of the activities offered.

 Our accommodation will vary from simple guesthouses and community homestays with shared facilities, to modern hotels with private bathrooms.
-Laundry and WiFi will be available often, except while on expeditions or at community stay.
+Laundry and Wi-Fi will be available often, except while on expeditions or on homestays.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

-Food is undoubtedly a highlight when travelling in Asia and throughout there will be the opportunity to eat authentic Asian or Western style food.
+Food is undoubtedly a highlight when travelling in Asia and throughout there will be the opportunity to eat authentic Asian food.
 Special dietary requirements and vegetarians are catered for.
-All meals are included in the program cost.
+Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.